The Best AR-15 Upper Receivers in 2023

 Taking it a step further, home builders/assemblers can start simply with a stand-alone lower receiver and add their selected AR-15 complete upper receiver of choice.

-Does an AR upper require an FFL or other ATF red tape?
+Do AR uppers require an FFL or other ATF red tape?

 There is, however, a tendency from some AR makers to market uppers and all-up carbines with 14.5-inch barrels targeting the M4 upper/home defense arena but with a permanently attached muzzle device or barrel extension to make up the difference and reach that 16-inch threshold.

 If you want to go shorter than that, you can get an NFA-registered short-barreled rifle (SBR) AR, either outright through a Form 4 or make one with an approved Form 1, or settle for an AR pistol which has its tradeoffs.